randomtruffles/Dominion_League/rules.md

 <a name="4.3.2"></a>4.3.2.
 For example, getting advice from Dominion Strategy articles or from spectators is not allowed.

 ### <a name="4.4"></a>4.4.
-Default table settings
+Table settings

-Games played on Dominion Online should use these table setting under Advanced Options:
+Games played on Dominion Online should use the default table settings provided by the client, with the following exceptions, found under "Advanced Options":

 <a name="4.4.1"></a>4.4.1.
-Spectators should be allowed.
+“Players can see spectator chat” should be off.

 <a name="4.4.2"></a>4.4.2.
-“Players can see spectator chat” should be off.
+The player order should be set per [4.1.2](#4.1.2).
+TODO

 <a name="4.4.3"></a>4.4.3.
+For games without expansions, "Respect disliked cards" and "Respect banned cards" should be off.

+### <a name="4.5"></a>4.5 Table settings reference

+The following settings, found under "Advanced Options", are set by default when you create a new table on Dominion Online.
+Per [4.4](#4.4), you should use these settings, but you do not need to set them directly.
+They are listed here for your information and reference.

+<a name="4.5.1"></a>4.5.1.
+"Allow spectators" should be set to Yes.

-Familiar cards should not be respected.
+<a name="4.5.2"></a>4.5.2.
+"Respect Familiar cards" should be off.

-<a name="4.4.4"></a>4.4.4.
-For games using expansions, the disliked cards lists and banned cards lists should be respected, and the liked cards lists should not be.
+<a name="4.5.3"></a>4.5.3.
+For games using expansions, "Respect disliked cards" and "Respect banned cards" should be on.
+"Respect liked cards" should be off.

-<a name="4.4.5"></a>4.4.5.
-For games without expansions, no cardlists should be respected.

-<a name="4.4.6"></a>4.4.6.
-The game should not use the “Extra Menagerie” option.

-<a name="4.4.7"></a>4.4.7.
-The game should be unrated.
+<a name="4.5.4"></a>4.5.4.
+“Extra Menagerie” should be off.

-<a name="4.4.8"></a>4.4.8.
-The victory point counter should be used.
+<a name="4.5.5"></a>4.5.5.
+"Rated game" should be off.

-<a name="4.4.9"></a>4.4.9.
-The player order should be set per [4.1.2](#4.1.2).
+<a name="4.5.6"></a>4.5.6.
+"Show VP counter" should be on.

-<a name="4.4.10"></a>4.4.10.
-Kingdoms should be generated randomly with all cards either player has access to and from zero to two landscapes, with a maximum of one Way.
-No particular cards, landscapes, landscape types, or expansions should be selected.
+<a name="4.5.7"></a>4.5.7.
+Under "Select Kingdom Cards", no particular cards, landscapes, landscape types, or expansions should be selected.
+For landscapes, this will result in zero to two landscapes, with a maximum of one Way.

-<a name="4.4.11"></a>4.4.11.
-There is no official game timer on Dominion Online, and games should not use an unofficial timer.

 ### <a name="4.5"></a>4.5.
 Changes to the defaults